-About forty years ago a small group of self-taught Lutherans gathered in a far-flung corner of the Caribbean on the small island of Antigua.
-They heard about Lutheran teachings through a second-hand Catechism and distant radio broadcasts emanating from Puerto Rico.
+In 1972, a small group of self-taught Lutherans gathered on the small island of Antigua in the northeast corner of the Caribbean.
+They heard about Lutheran teachings through a second-hand Catechism and distant radio broadcasts from Puerto Rico.
 They wanted to know more.

-God works in mysterious ways.
-After a couple more twists and turns, this budding congregation received support in the form of called workers and offerings from the WELS.
-People started to join the group.
-Property was purchased.
-A small multi-use facility was built that housed a school during the week with church services and Sunday School on the weekends.
+The budding congregation eventually received support from the WELS through missionaries and teachers.
+The congregation started to grow and purchased property and built a small multi-use facility that housed a school during the week and worship services and Sunday school on the weekends.
 By God’s grace, St. John’s Lutheran Church and School was born.

 The congregation now serves more than 700 souls, and the school has 350 children from pre-school through grade 6.
 During a typical Sunday morning worship service at St. John’s, a single steel pan plays along with a keyboard to lead the hymn singing.
 During special services, an entire steel pan group plays.
 The pan group doesn’t just serve St. John’s in worship, but it also serves as an outreach tool as children come to the church to learn how to play pan.